Boerne, Texas: Cascade Caverns

 Cascade Caverns opened to the public in 1932 and began having private tours in the 1870s.
 Stories say that the cave was known particularly to the adventurous young men of Kendall County and a hermit, who hid in a cave at the time of the war.

 Education

-It is in the Boerne Independent School District.
+It is in the Boerne Independent School District, which has two high schools, three middle schools, and seven elementary schools.
+There are also a handful of religious private schools, including the Geneva School of Boerne, as well as Meadowlands, a charter school for at-risk youth in the San Antonio and Hill Country areas.